Dominican Republic Nightlife | Top 10 Places to Party in 2020

 A big ass smile stretched across my face.
 My buddy had noticed the chicas, too.
 Maybe the hype was justified.
 Maybe Levels Club was the spot to be.

-Now, I’m not going to get into the gritty details of my first night enjoying Dominican Republic nightlife in Santiago, but let me tell you…
+Now, I’m not going to get into the gritty details of my first night enjoying the Dominican Republic nightlife in Santiago, but let me tell you…

 The people in Santiago de Los Caballeros were so damn friendly.
 My buddy and I felt like they’d never met gringos before.
 We were treated like royalty.